fpoirotte/XRL/README.rst

 adapt the template to fit that file's particular syntax requirements.

-Since we want to retain credit for contributors where it's due, feel free to add a Doxygen \\authors command with your name and email in every class where you made significant changes.
-Please make sure the email address is valid.
+Since we want to retain credit for contributors where it's due, feel free to add a Doxygen ``\\authors`` command with your name and email in every class where you made significant changes.

 Example template (taken from XRL's autoloader) for PHP files containing both copyright information, licensing information and contributor credits: